Pysched/Dm-MyFit/README.md

 The site also encourages engagment through the deployment of a review system for each product, whereby customers can rate products and leave reviews for other users to get a better insight into a products value.

-Users are also able to send email enquires to the site with their questions and queries and feedback from the applicaiton informs customers that this has been subitted.
+Users are also able to send email enquires to the site with their questions and queries and feedback from the application informs customers that this has been submitted.

 Users can also purchase products through the stripe authentication service for payments and upon payment submission are presented with billing informaiton and the facility to review their orders.